SillyTavern/SillyTavern/readme.md

 ## Installation

-*NOTE: This branch is intended for local install purposes, and has not been thoroughly tested on a colab or other cloud notebook service.*
+*NOTE: This software is intended for local install purposes, and has not been thoroughly tested on a colab or other cloud notebook service.*

+> **Warning**

+> DO NOT INSTALL INTO ANY WINDOWS CONTROLLED FOLDER (Program Files, System32, etc).

+> DO NOT RUN START.BAT WITH ADMIN PERMISSIONS

 ### Windows
   1. install [NodeJS](https://nodejs.org/en) (latest LTS version is recommended)